Airline issues affecting Rochester airport amid peak travel

 Andy Moore, Director of the Frederick Douglass Greater Rochester International Airport, says airlines are still catching up from last week’s weather snags.

-“On Thursday we had about 22% of our flights impacted — either delayed or cancelled,” Moore said.
+“On Thursday we had about 22% of our flights impacted — either delayed or canceled,” Moore said.

 At the same time, the demand to get on an airplane is growing.